jaNGOB/Bitmex_HFT/README.md

 # Bitmex_HFT

-The goal of this project is to explore the market microstructure of Bitcoin traded on the Bitmex Exchange.
+The goal of this project is to explore the market microstructure of Bitcoin traded on BitMEX.

 ## 1. Dependencies
 First, dependencies must be installed to run any of the code.